History of swimwear: 1910s

 Despite opposition from some groups, the form-fitting style proved popular.
 It was not long before swimwear started to shrink further.
 At first arms were exposed and then legs up to mid-thigh.
 Necklines receded from around the neck down to around the top of the bosom.
 The development of new fabrics allowed for new varieties of more comfortable and practical swimwear.

 Female swimming was introduced at the 1912 Summer Olympics.
 Competitors from 17 countries took part, with women from nine countries wearing swimsuits similar to Kellerman's swimsuit, which were similar to swimsuits worn by the male swimmers.
 In 1913, inspired by the breakthrough, the designer Carl Jantzen made the first functional two-piece swimwear, a close-fitting one-piece with shorts on the bottom and short sleeves on top.
 Silent films such as The Water Nymph (1912) saw Mabel Normand in revealing attire, and this was followed by the daringly dressed Sennett Bathing Beauties (1915–1929).
-The name "swim suit" was coined in 1915 by Jantzen Knitting Mills, a sweater manufacturer who launched a swimwear brand named the Red Diving Girl.
+Jantzen Knitting Mills, a manufacturer of sweaters, coined the term "swim suit" in 1915 and introduced the Red Diving Girl swimwear line.
 The first annual bathing-suit day at New York's Madison Square Garden in 1916 was a landmark.
 The swimsuit apron, a design for early swimwear, disappeared by 1918, leaving a tunic covering the shorts.

 Public nudity was a major concern in designing early swimwear.
 It was a major factor behind the non-participation of American women in the 1912 Olympics.
 At those Games, British women wore full-body silk suits of such a volume that they could be passed through a wedding ring.
 The suits were complemented by bras and bikini-style briefs as they became transparent when wet.
-Women's coaches were rare at early Olympics, and to further reduce the chances of harassment women were accompanied by chaperones.
-Even men wore one-piece swimsuits covering the body from hips to shoulders up to the 1940s.
+Women's coaches were rare at early Olympics, and to further reduce the chances of harassment, women were accompanied by chaperones.

+In 1919, Ethelda Bleibtrey was arrested for "nude swimming" because she removed her stockings at a pool where it was forbidden to bare "the lower female extremities for public bathing."
+The subsequent public support for Bleibtrey led to the abandonment of stockings as a conventional element in women's swimwear.

 1920s

 During the 1920s and 1930s, people began to shift from "taking in the water" to "taking in the sun", at bathhouses and spas, and swimsuit designs shifted from functional considerations to incorporate more decorative features.
 Rayon was used in the 1920s in the manufacture of tight-fitting swimsuits, but its durability, especially when wet, proved problematic, with jersey and silk also sometimes being used.

 Burlesque and vaudeville performers wore two-piece outfits in the 1920s.
-The 1929 film Man with a Movie Camera shows Russian women wearing early two-piece swimsuits which expose their midriff, and a few who are topless.
+The 1929 film Man with a Movie Camera shows Russian women wearing early two-piece swimsuits, which expose their midriff, and a few who are topless.
 Films of holidaymakers in Germany in the 1930s show women wearing two-piece suits, In 1928, Speedo introduced their racerback silk suit that was optimized to fit the body shape.